 The funded ratios, on an actuarial value of assets basis, for PSERS and SERS were 63.8% and 59.2%, respectively as of their 2013 actuarial valuations.
+For PSERS, its funded ratios as of June 30, 2014 were 62.0% and approximately 57.4% on an actuarial and market value basis, respectively.
+The funded ratio, on a market value of assets basis, for SERS was 62.4% as of December 31, 2013.

-The net increase in the unfunded actuarial accrued liability is attributable to legislative pension plan modification to limit funding increases, to changes to the actuarial assumptions and to recent actual rates of return on pension fund investments being materially below the actuarially assumed rates.
+The net increase in the unfunded actuarial accrued liability is attributable to legislative pension plan modifications to limit funding increases, to changes to the actuarial assumptions and to recent actual rates of return on pension fund investments being materially below the actuarially assumed rates.